 Download for FREE.

 This handout is one of my favorites.
-Cartoon characters depict the signs and symptoms of low and high blood sugars and then detail steps to take.
+Cartoon characters depict the signs and symptoms of low and high blood sugars and then detail the steps to take.

-Add your program’s logo and provide your clients with a useful, customized document that includes contact info, a list of medications and critical health data.
+Add your program’s logo and provide your clients with a useful, customized document that includes contact info, a list of medications, and critical health data.

 a handout that practical tips on surviving the holidays for people with diabetes.
 Share with your friends, participants, and colleagues!

 A helpful way to prioritize what items to grab given different time frame limitations.
-We found it online, and customized it for people with diabetes.
+We found it online and customized it for people with diabetes.
 It is available in Word or PDF.
 Thank you for sharing with your colleagues and community.